 Time Pays Off

 This is one of those moves that was probably introduced to me the better part of 20 years ago, but which I didn't get any good with until maybe five years ago.
-It is now "A game" material for me.
+It is now "A-game" material for me.
 The trick definitely lies in incrementally creeping up toward your finish, always moving forward and never back.
 Once you get the position you want, you are definitely much more rock than water.
-Work on this finish, and it is bound to pay big dividends over time.
+Work on this finish; it is bound to pay big dividends over time.